 Fairy tale forest

-Yakushima in some aspects is like a small version of Japan: central part of the island is "left" for pristine nature while the rims are densely inhabited by hard working people, who are developing ambitious high-tech projects, e.g. hydrogen fuel cells fo the future "Honda" vehicles.
+Yakushima in some aspects is like a small version of Japan: central part of the island is "left" for pristine nature while the rims are densely inhabited by hard-working people, who are developing ambitious high-tech projects, e.g. hydrogen fuel cells for the future "Honda" vehicles.

 Especially impressive is the cryptomeria forest at the height of some 800 – 1,600 m above sea level.
 This forest is covered in eternal mist, precipitation here may reach 10,000 mm per year.
 Yakushima is the rainiest place in Japan.

-Fog, giant trees and eerie green light create a feel of fairy tale forest: and this has been used with much success.
+Fog, giant trees, and eerie green light create a feeling of fairy tale forest: and this has been used with much success.
 Depiction of Yakushima forest plays a significant role in one of the greatest anime movies: "Princess Mononoke", it served as an inspiration for the forest of spirits.

 Cryptomerias which are older than 1,000 years, are named yakusugi.
 Many yakusugi have their own names, e.g. Kigen Sugi – 2,500 – 3,000 years old giant with a circumference of 13.3 m.
 Some more yakusugi are Daio Sugi (circumference – 11.1 m), Ryuujin Sugi (11.0 m), Meoto Sugi (10,9 m, two trees grown together with a small stream flowing between them), Kawakami Sugi, Buddha Sugi, Futago Sugi, Sennen Sugi and many more.

 The largest tree in Japan